Demo of the initiative at BPM 2010

-Recently, the initiative has grown significantly.
-There are thousands of users registered, including teachers, students, and researchers.
-These persons come from hundreds of universities and research institutions worldwide.
+After one year, the initiative has grown significantly.
+There are more than one thousand persons registered, including teachers and students.
+They come from hundreds of universities worldwide.

 In university curricula, business process management is either a self-contained course or it is embedded in courses on topics like Information Systems or Requirements Engineering.
 Textbooks are available that provide the conceptual basis.
 While learning concepts and notations in class is fine, students will master the subject through exercise work and practical experience.

 Therefore, we have started the Signavio-Oryx Academic Initiative to provide business process management teaching as a service, through a modeling platform and academic teaching material.
 Academic users like researchers, lecturers and students can access this tool and material free of charge.